Expert Aviation Lawyers

 Notable Achievements and Case Successes

-Andres is a current instrument rated complex fixed wing and instrument rated helicopter pilot; Andres has worked on aviation matters since he began his law studies.
+Andres is a current instrument-rated complex fixed-wing and instrument-rated helicopter pilot; Andres has worked on aviation matters since he began his law studies.
 He represented four of the families of the 260 passengers killed when American Airlines flight 587 crashed in the Queens, NY neighborhood of Belle Harbor.
 All cases resulted in multi-million dollar recoveries.
-The American Airlines Airbus A300-600 jet left John F. Kennedy airport bound for Santo Domingo, and crashed at 9:17 a.m.
+The American Airlines Airbus A300-600 jet left John F. Kennedy Airport bound for Santo Domingo, and crashed at 9:17 a.m.
 EST. All 260 people on board were killed, including five infants sitting on their parents’ laps.
-Five people on the ground were also killed, making it one of the deadliest crashes to ever take place on American soil and the last major airline crash in the US involving an airliner size aircraft.
-Andres has also represented families of civil aviation crashes as well as families who lost loved ones in US Air flight 427, the crash of a Boeing 737 outside Pittsburgh and Tan-Sasha flight 414 which crashed upon landing in Tegucigalpa, Honduras.
+Five people on the ground were also killed, making it one of the deadliest crashes ever to take place on American soil and the last major airline crash in the US involving an airliner-sized aircraft.
+Andres has also represented families of civil aviation crashes as well as families who lost loved ones in US Air flight 427, the crash of a Boeing 737 outside Pittsburgh, and Tan-Sasha flight 414 which crashed upon landing in Tegucigalpa, Honduras.
 Andres has extensive knowledge of the Federal Tort Claims Act and other regulations that apply to aviation accidents such as occurred in Washington, D.C.

 Insightful Perspective on Aviation Issues